 We thrive based on the funds contributed by individual, group and corporate donors across the Charlotte community – and the high efficiency, high volume, low cost model we’ve created from our inception.

-Our all-in cost to distribute a book sits at just $1.
-So it’s highly efficient for us to serve students, classrooms and schools with Bookworm Bootcamp programming and the lessons that follow.
-We invite you to become part of that effort with your own promise to support a child, a classroom or a school.
+Our all-in cost to process and distribute one book is just one dollar.
+So it’s highly efficient for us to serve our students, classrooms, partners, and schools with books and programming.
+We invite you to become part of that effort with your own promise of support!

 We are continually inspired by the companies, groups and organizations that recognize the need for a love of reading to generate higher literacy to create better lives – and who partner with us to make that a reality.
 We offer several ways for corporations to get involved and invite you to find out more today.

 We are always in need of children’s books in any condition, especially those for kindergarten through third grade.
 To coordinate a book drive in your neighborhood, school, business or place of worship, learn how here or feel free to contribute children’s books your family has outgrown.